Topological data analysis on noisy quantum computers: Experimental Results

-In Figure~\ref{fig:noisysim}, we present results from extensive noisy quantum simulations.
+The next task would be to demonstrate that these errors, which inevitably enter, do not dramatically disturb the downstream Betti number calculation.
+For this we chose complexes with large eigenvalue gaps, and sufficiently many random vectors and shots.
+The Chebyshev parameters we selected are such that, in the noise-free scenario, the algorithm would calculate the Betti number almost perfectly (i.e., with a mean error of close to zero).
+Thus, any Betti-number errors involving the noisy simulations are due mainly to the quantum noise and only minimally on downstream classical approximations.
+In this setup, the error that can naturally be considered tolerable is 0.5, since any error less than 0.5 rounds to exactly the correct Betti number.
+In Figure~\ref{fig:noisysim}, we present results from extensive noisy quantum simulations of the non-qubitized version of the algorithm.
 The right plot shows the mean and the variance (as error bars) of the Betti number estimated as a function of the number of random vectors $\nv$.
-We note that the mean converges to $\sim1.84$ (the true Betti number is $\beta_0 = 2$, with the error due to the Chebyshev approximation), and most importantly, the variance reduces as we increase $\nv$.
+We note that the mean converges to $\sim1.84$ (the true Betti number is $\beta_0 = 2$) and, most importantly, the variance reduces as we increase $\nv$.
 This variance-reduction mitigates errors due to shot noise and randomness in the trace estimation, illustrating the precision-versus-number-of-trials benefit of \NQTDA.
 In the left figure, we present the mean error surface plot for Betti number estimation, as a function of noise levels (chosen triples of measurement, one and two-qubit gate errors) and number of vertices (with concomitant circuit depth).
 The first number of the listed noise-level pair corresponds to the one-qubit error probability.
 The measurement and the two-qubit error probabilities are both set to the second value.
 In the surface plot, the solid region (for $n=2$ to $n=8$) corresponds to actual noisy simulations and the translucent region (from 16 to 64 vertices) corresponds to an extrapolation of the surface for larger $n$, which we cannot simulate classically (even $n=16$ was not simulatable using a large classical machine with 2 GPUs).
 The surface plot extrapolations provide the minimum noise-level requirements for \NQTDA\ to successfully run on future larger NISQ devices.
-The exciting prediction is that a 96-qubit quantum computer with a two-qubit gate and measurement fidelity of $\sim99.99\%$ will likely suffice for estimating the Betti numbers of datasets that cannot be computed classically.
+See Appendix~\ref{sec:addres} for additional results, including preliminary results on cosmic microwave background (CMB) data.